Neetithapa/Neetithapa/README.md

-- 👋 Hi, I’m @NeetiThapa
+Hello there!
-- 👀 I’m interested in web development and cybersecurity
+I'm a learner,passionate about frontend development and blockchain technology.
-- 🌱 I’m currently learning c++ and java
+Please feel free to explore my work and achievements.

-- 📫 Reach me at-email id:Neetithapadpsv@gmail.com
+Reach me at-email id:Neetithapadpsv@gmail.com

 <!---
 Neetithapa/Neetithapa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.